Smoky Post-Christmas House Fire Ravages Passaic Home

 Although smoke met them at the scene, the fire may have begun in the basement and then shot up the wooden balloon-frame structure, responders said.

-Mutual aid there and in converage included firefighters from Carlstadt, Clifton, East Rutherford, Little Falls, Paterson, Rutherford, Totowa, Wallington, West Paterson, Haledon, Prospect Park and Wayne.
+Mutual aid there and in coverage included firefighters from Carlstadt, Clifton, East Rutherford, Garfield, Little Falls, Paterson, Rutherford, Totowa, Wallington, West Paterson, Haledon, Prospect Park and Wayne.